ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 - "What is computer hardware?"
 - "What is computer software?"
 objectives:
-- "Learn about the main functions of a computer and how it can help you"
+- "Explain the main functions of a computer"
-- "Understand what components are required for a computer to function."
+- "Identify the components that make up a computer"
-- "Learn what computer hardware is and how it works."
-- "Learn what is system software and what does it do?"
-- "Get a better understanding of what application software is and how it works."
+- "Classify computer software"
+- "Identify computing platform"
 keypoints:
 - "A computer is a programmable device that processes data, produces results and stores the results for future use"
 - "Computers can be categorized in four types by their size and performances"